Survey of Deep Learning and Physics-Based Approaches in Computational Wave Imaging: Deep Learning for Computational Wave Imaging Problems

 \textbf{Unsupervised/Unlabeled Methods.} Unsupervised/unlabeled learning strategies provide a label-efficient alternative for tackling CWI problems by either extracting latent patterns directly from data or leveraging physics-based constraints to supervise the learning process.
-In unsupervised approaches, the goal is to uncover intrinsic structures within waveform data---such as temporal or frequency-domain features---that can facilitate inversion, without requiring paired velocity models.
-These methods are particularly effective when used for tasks like representation learning, data clustering, or generative modeling, and can serve as a powerful pretraining step for downstream inversion.
-In contrast, unlabeled physics-informed methods directly embed physical models, such as the wave equation, into the learning objective, allowing end-to-end inversion from measurements to physical parameters without explicit supervision.
+Methods in this category embed physical models, such as the wave equation, into the learning objective, allowing end-to-end inversion from measurements to physical parameters without explicit supervision.
 These techniques are especially advantageous in applications where unlabeled waveform data are abundant, but acquiring ground-truth models remains difficult.
 Despite the benefit of bypassing labeled data, these methods often require careful regularization, reliable forward modeling, and principled training strategies to ensure convergence and physical plausibility.
-Together, unsupervised and unlabeled methods offer a flexible and scalable paradigm for model training under realistic data constraints.
+Together, unsupervised/unlabeled methods offer a flexible and scalable paradigm for model training under realistic data constraints.